 Both sides will then need to prepare evidence to prevail in the hearing office.

-Should you have any question regarding trademark registration in Hong Kong as well as other services of setting up a company in Hong Kong, do not hesitate to drop us a chat message or sending email via email@example.com!
+Should you have any questions regarding trademark registration in Hong Kong as well as other services of setting up a company in Hong Kong, do not hesitate to drop us a chat message or sending email via firstname.lastname@example.org!